 Turning quiet costs into bottom line opportunities

 Going paperless is a relatively simple adjustment that makes a big difference to the convenience of an ecommerce return.
-Thanks to Amazon, customers are becoming used to this journey, to the point of expecting it.
-Many shoppers evaluate two or three retailers simultaneously and base their final purchasing decisions on ease of return, so investing in this convenience can directly affect your sales as well as eliminating the cost of label printing, for retailers who include returns labels in every package they ship.
+Thanks to Amazon, customers are becoming used to this journey to the point of expecting it.
+Many shoppers evaluate two or three retailers simultaneously and base their final purchasing decisions on ease of return.
+Investing in this convenience can directly affect your sales and eliminate the cost of label printing for retailers who include returns labels in every package they ship.

 Breaking down the silos between sales and returns isn’t just about replicating that valuable in-store upselling experience online.
 It’s also about retaining the resale value of the products they don’t want – getting them back into inventory and out into new customers’ hands as quickly as possible.
-Simply put, at volume these kinds previously unthought of efficiencies make a direct impact on a retailers’ bottom line.
+Simply put, at volume, these kinds of previously unthought-of efficiencies directly impact a retailer’s bottom line.

-Only a handful of retailers currently offer paperless returns, but given that this includes Amazon, that’s already a huge chunk of the ecommerce market.
+Only a handful of retailers currently offer truly paperless returns, but given that this includes Amazon, that’s already a huge chunk of the ecommerce market.
+Even if a label isn’t included in the packaging, the onus is on the consumer to print it at home.
 In some ways, the rarity of paperless returns presents an opportunity for retailers to differentiate and stand out with a seamless customer journey – on another level, the share of the market held by retailers already using the system means that it’s becoming more of an expectation on the part of customers.

 We live in a world where convenience is not just offered but expected, and the current state of ecommerce returns leaves it well behind the times.
 Most returns can be registered via a phone screen, but the experience is subpar, with many retailers urging consumers print labels at home or stand in long counter queues to hand in their parcels.